Mortons Neuroma Treatment

 Mortons Neuroma is a condition that affects one of the nerves situated between the metatarsal bones in the foot.
 Although it is most common between the second and third metatarsals, it can happen between any of them.

-More than three quarters of patients who get Mortons neuroma are women usually aged between 30 to 50 years old, however it can happen to men or women of any age.
+More than three-quarters of patients who get Mortons neuroma are women and are usually aged between 30 to 50 years.
+It can, however, happen to men or women of any age.

 - Pain on weight-bearing – usually after a short time

 - The sensation of a pebble in the shoe

 - Deep burning sensation